jtagusari/test/README.md

   - `LNIGHT`: Lnight_LAEQ_Maximum
   - `POP`: popEst

-## How to use
+## Implemented algorithms

-### Fetch the geometries
+### Fetch geometries

-The user can fetch the geometries of roads and buildings using algorithms in `Fetch geometries` group.
+The user can fetch geometries of roads and buildings using algorithms in `Fetch geometries` group.
 In Japan, precised data (including population) can be obtained using algorithms in `Fetch geometries (Ja)` group.

-The algorithms are:
+Implemented algorithms are:

 - `Fetch geometries` group
   - Road centerline (OSM) (`fetchosmroad.py`): fetch road geometries from OpenStreetMap. `QuickOSM` is needed.